ASzot/NewPersonalWebsite/content/posts/voice_conversion.md

 ## Introduction

-Recently, there have been many results in computer vision with the introduction of deeper convolutional models that encode higher dimensional and interpretable features (neural style) [[1]](https://arxiv.org/pdf/1705.04058.pdf').
+Recently, there have been many exciting results in computer vision with the introduction of deeper convolutional models that encode higher dimensional and interpretable features (neural style) [[1]](https://arxiv.org/pdf/1705.04058.pdf').
 In contrast, deep and thorough understanding of speech  has suffered from the lack of deep learning